amit-upadhyay-IT/redesigned/docs/_docs/express-template-engines-intro.md

 We can use the application generator tool to quickly create an application skeleton.
 We can use `express-generator` package which will let us easily generate the infrastructure for new projects.
 Since we are at the beginning of learning so we will not use application generator tools.

 So right now I'm not going to tell about code generator now, though its a very small and easy thing to learn but once the code gets generated then you won't be able to understand what to change, why to change and things like that.
 So that's why we will be generating our code manually and once you become proficient with the template engines then we will generated the code and then make changes to the generated code to suite our needs.

-### EJS(Embedded JavaScript templates engine)

-First we will create a very basic EJS template page and then we will try to modularize it by dividing that page to multiple files, so initially we will be having only one file and later on we will divide code into multiple files.

 ### A bit about bootstrap
 Twitter bootstrap is the technology which is used to decorate your pages mainly it allows you to write an application with css styling and little bit of inbuilt JavaScript based styling so that the same application without any distortion can be run on mobile devices also.
 So if your front end of your application is utilizing twitter bootstrap library then your pages will look nice on web as well as on the mobile devices.
 It is more